10 day Japan Itinerary for First Timers + Map

 Asakusa Accommodation Suggestions

-Our TOP recommendations: What to see in Tokyo for first timers:
+Our TOP 10 things to see & experience in Tokyo for first time travelers

 3. Shibuya Crossing: A trip to Tokyo is not complete without a visit to the iconic Shibuya Crossing, one of the busiest pedestrian intersections in the world.